BhargavMudhiraj/House-Price-Prediction/README.md

 # House-Price-Prediction
 Build a machine learning model that will give the best future sales prediction of homes

+Dataset can be downloaded from here - https://www.kaggle.com/c/zillow-prize-1/data

 # Data Description

 There are two datasets available –